programming-in-th/solutions/README.md

 # Editorial

-The explanation of solutions to Programming.in.th problems can be found in the "html" folder.
-The Jupyter Notebooks that were used to render them can be found in the "notebooks" folder.
+The explanation of solutions to programming.in.th problems can be found in the "md" folder.